 Sometimes we have to share our Internet to our visitors or relatives.
-Usually, we don’t remember the wifi password that we had entered when we connect to our wireless network.
-Normally once you connect to your WiFi network successfully, windows does save that credentials automatically, so that you don’t have to put the password again and again whenever you connect it again.
-In this page, we’ll show you the steps how you can find the WiFi password in windows 10 computer.
+Usually, we remember the Wi-Fi password, but some users forget their Wi-Fi password.
+Once you connect to your WiFi network successfully, windows does save that credentials automatically, so that you don’t have to put the password again and again whenever you connect it again.
+In this page, we’ll show you the steps how to find the forgotten WiFi password in windows 10.

 How to view saved WiFi password in Windows 10

-You should have to follow the below steps to find and view a saved WiFi password.
+You’ll have to follow the below steps to find and view the saved WiFi password.

 - Open Control panel – Click on the start button and then click on settings (Gear) icon.